-3.1 Idea of the XY-Test
+4.1 Idea of the Equality Equivalence Test

-As mentioned earlier, the 3 basic assumptions introduced in Subsection 2.1 - the ordering part of Assumption 1, strict m-monotonicity and piecewise o-monotonicity - not only naturally result in a mutually exclusive and comprehensive distinction between 9 archetypes of distributional concerns, but also give rise to a clean identification procedure (a "test") that does not rely on unnecessary structural assumptions.
-This subsection explains how the test works and where the "XY" in the name of the test comes from.
+As mentioned earlier, the four basic assumptions introduced in Section 2 not only naturally result in a classification of distributional preference types that nests all major behavioral types discussed in the literature, but also give rise to a clean identification procedure (a "test") that does not rely on unnecessary structural assumptions.
+This subsection explains how the test works and motivates its name (Equality Equivalence Test).